isaaceindhoven/php-code-sniffer-baseliner/README.md

 This tool enables you to integrate [PHP_CodeSniffer][php-code-sniffer] into an existing project by automatically adding `phpcs:ignore` and `phpcs:disable`/`phpcs:enable` instructions throughout the codebase as a baseline.
-This makes sure that you can make PHP_CodeSniffer pass without changing any source code, making it possible to use PHP_CodeSniffer in e.g. continuous integration pipelines or git hooks.
+This allows you to make PHP_CodeSniffer pass without changing any source code, making it possible to use PHP_CodeSniffer in e.g. continuous integration pipelines or git hooks.
 This way, you can enforce that all new code adheres to your coding standard without touching the existing code.